 Learn if HIFU is right for you.

 HIFU ( High Intensity Focused Ultrasound) is a non-invasive treatment that kills prostate tissue in the body with powerful precision-focused sound waves.
 The Sonablate and Ablatherm HIFU devices were FDA approved for prostate tissue ablation in the United States in 2015.
-Please note these are the only approved HIFU treatment devices in the United States.
+The Focal One device was approved in 2018.
+Please note: these are the only approved HIFU treatment devices in the United States.

 Like other ablative treatments, HIFU can be used as a total gland treatment, salvage (post radiation failure) treatment and as a focal treatment.
 Preliminary studies from Europe and Japan suggest that men with low and moderate risk disease achieve excellent biochemical disease free rates and excellent negative biopsy rates with low rates of incontinence and good preservation of erectile function.

-Dr. Scionti is recognized as a world leader in the HIFU arena and is currently treating patients in Sarasota Florida at the Vituro Health Sarasota HIFU Center at Lakewood Ranch Medical Center.
-With over 2000 successful procedures performed, Dr. Scionti has led the way in the training of American Urologists through national training courses and has been a guest lecturer at numerous academic conferences.
+Dr. Scionti is recognized as a world leader in the HIFU arena and is currently treating patients in Sarasota, Florida at the Scionti Prostate Center located at Lakewood Ranch Medical Center.
+With over 2,000 successful procedures performed, Dr. Scionti has led the way in the training of American Urologists through national training courses and has been a guest lecturer at numerous academic conferences.

-In summary: HIFU is a revolutionary non-invasive treatment that kills prostate tissue with focused sound waves.
-Currently, men with organ confined prostate cancer can elect to have total gland or targeted focal HIFU performed by Dr. Scionti at the Vituro Health Sarasota HIFU Treatment Center.
-The Scionti MMM ( Triple M ) HIFU technique is only available through Dr. Scionti in Sarasota.
+In summary: HIFU is a revolutionary noninvasive treatment to kill prostate tissue with focused sound waves.
+Currently, men with organ-confined prostate cancer can elect to have either total gland or targeted focal HIFU treatment performed by Dr. Scionti through the Scionti Prostate Center.
+The Scionti MMM (Triple M) HIFU technique is only available through Dr. Scionti in Sarasota.

-NOTE: The new CPT code (55880) provides Medicare reimbursement for the outpatient hospital fees associated with HIFU treatment.
-Medicare has paid for the hospital fees in all of our Medicare patients treated over the past year.
-Although most commercial insurance plans such as Blue Cross, United, Aetna, and Cigna do not provide coverage for HIFU treatment, some of our patients have been able to recover a portion of their costs by filing an appeal with their insurance company with the help of the Vituro Health Insurance Reimbursement Assistance Program.
-Recently, Cigna has authorized coverage for HIFU treatment for men who have a recurrence after radiation therapy (Salvage HIFU treatment).
-The VA system has also authorized HIFU treatment on a case-by-case basis for veterans exposed to Agent Orange.
+NOTE: The CPT code, 55880, provides Medicare reimbursement for the outpatient hospital fees associated with HIFU treatment.
+Traditional Medicare insurance has paid for the hospital fees in all of our Medicare patients over the past several years.
+Although most commercial insurance plans, as well as some Medicare Advantage plans, do not provide coverage for HIFU treatment, many of our patients have been able to recover a portion of the costs by filing an appeal with their insurance carrier.

 HIFU is a non invasive treatment and recovery is usually fast with full return to normal activities within a week.
 FDA Approved for Prostate Ablation